dougdyson/polylog/README.md

 * How well did everyone understand what we covered?
 * Who attended the class?
 * Who has been steadily uncomfortable and might need coaching?
+* Who has been getting more confident and knowledgeable?